kitnil/awesome/README.md

 ## CSS

+- [paperless](https://github.com/danielquinn/paperless) - Scan, index, and archive all of your paper documents
 - [wiki](https://github.com/Requarks/wiki) - Wiki.js | A modern, lightweight and powerful wiki app built on NodeJS, Git and Markdown
 - [eos](https://github.com/dakrone/eos) - Welcome to the Emacs of Things, aka the Emacs Operating System
 - [vimix-gtk-themes](https://github.com/vinceliuice/vimix-gtk-themes) - Vimix is a flat Material Design theme for GTK 3, GTK 2 and Gnome-Shell etc.